Sidd6767/Summer-Intern-25/README.md

 * Took readings with the obstacle placed on the other two sides of the triangle.
 * Verified the power vs. distance plots for all three sides and all three receivers.
-* The plots had very little similarity for the plots, indicating incorrect GNU Radio settings or envirnonmental disturbances or some error in data gathering.
+* The plots had very little similarity for the plots, indicating incorrect GNU Radio settings or envirnonmental disturbances or some error in data gathering

+**4 June**

+* Did some research on the probable causes of error and other basics.
+* Found a paper titled 'Microwave-based Object Recognition System Using Learning Techniques' which provided insight on how to advance further.
+* Instead of multiple receivers which may cause interfernce, use of only one receiver is optimal.
+* Signal to be transmitted is white noise instead of some specific waveform, to better identify the disturbances caused by the obstacle.